hbctraining/reproducibility-tools/lessons/03_Intro_to_versioning.md

 #  Versioning your Data and Scripts

-3. Downloading the [workshop sample files zipped folder](https://github.com/hbctraining/versioning_data_scripts/raw/master/data/example_files.zip) and unzip it.
+Download the [workshop sample files zipped folder](https://github.com/hbctraining/versioning_data_scripts/raw/master/data/example_files.zip) and unzip it.

 ## What is Version Control?